 - 1 tablespoon sugar or honey (optional)

-- 2 tablespoons unsalted butter or olive oil (optional for richness)
+- 2 tablespoon butter or olive oil (optional)

 Directions